jenspfahl/anotherpass-browserextension/README.md

     * a temporary AES-128bit **Session Key** (`SK`) designated to secure the linking phase
     * the **extension-side RSA key pair** (4096bit, `PKext` and `PrivKext`, latter will never leave the extension)
     * the fingerprint of `PKext` (`F`)
-1. The extension sends those information through a secure offline channel (QR code scan) to the app
+1. The extension sends `SK` and `F` through a secure offline channel (QR code scan) to the app
+1. The user initiates a HTTP request to the app by providing the app's IP or domain name.
+The extension submits:
+    * the **Extensions Public Key** `PKext`
-1. The app imports the `PKext`:
+1. The app imports `PKext` and
     * verifies `PKext` with `F` to mitigate MITM key substitution (fails if not valid)
     * stores `PKext` for future communication
 1. The app generates: